sureshsarda/sureshsarda.github.io/_posts/2018-11-21-pandas-splitting-exploding-string-column-into-multiple-rows.md

 ---
 layout: single
-title: Pandas: Splitting (Exploding) a column into multiple rows
+title: "Pandas: Splitting (Exploding) a column into multiple rows"
 date: 2018-11-21 10:00:00 +05:30
 share: true
+tags: pandas, python
 ---

 Recently, while working with on something in my [office](https://whatfix.com), I faced a small but interesting problem.
-I had to clean some data, and the data was not properly normalized.
-So in one of the columns, a single cell had multiple comma seperated values.
-I could not find out the distribution of how frequently the value was appearing without splitting these cells into individual cells of their own, creating new rows.
+I had to clean some data and the data was not normalized.
+In one of the columns, a single cell had multiple comma seperated values.
+I could not find out the distribution of how frequently the value was appearing without splitting these cells into individual cells of their own; creating new rows.

-See the complete notebook [here](https://gist.github.com/sureshsarda/00c3b7423ea7b6cba4250a719d6b7424)

 Example:
 ```python